Slow Cooker Apple Cranberry Crumble RecipeRecipe posted in: Flex Meals & Snacks, Snacks, Desserts

 Love a good slow cooker recipe?
-You’re going to go crazy for this unbelievably delicious Apple Cranberry Crisp.
-Featuring sweet and tangy Granny Smith apples, fresh cranberries, cinnamon, maple syrup and a few other ingredients you probably already keep in your kitchen, this slow cooker recipe is as easy to create as it is to devour.
+You’re going to go crazy for this unbelievably delicious Slow Cooker Apple Cranberry Crumble.
+Featuring sweet and tangy Granny Smith apples, fresh cranberries, cinnamon, maple syrup and a few other ingredients you probably already keep in your kitchen, this healthy dessert recipe is as easy to create as it is to devour.

 If you own a slow cooker, you already know just how amazing they are.
 You literally just toss a bunch of ingredients in, turn it on, set the timer, and let your concoction cook while you go about your day.
 Talk about set it and forget it!

-Don’t own one a slow cooker just yet?
+Don’t own a slow cooker just yet?
 You might want to consider it.
-Our favorite thing about slow cookers is just how easy they make healthy eating.
+Our favorite thing about this countertop appliance is just how easy they make healthy eating.
 You can make soups, veggies, casseroles, oatmeal and so much more in these simple little kitchen appliances.
 They’re great to have on hand when you’re whipping up a quick flex meal (Check out a few here >).
 Plus, they’re not overly expensive.
 You can purchase some of the larger varieties for as low as $30 nowadays.